 We are already seeing early adoption of generative AI at software giants like Microsoft, Adobe, and Intuit, who have integrated this new computing power into their latest operating systems.
-Semiconductor companies like Nvidia, Broadcom, and Taiwan Semiconductor are making sure there is ample supply of next-generation GPUs to run today's data centers.
+Semiconductor companies like Nvidia, Broadcom, and Taiwan Semiconductor are ramping up production of next-generation GPUs to run today's data centers.

-Communication companies like Meta Platforms and Alphabet are using generative AI to improve their customers' user experience, better predict consumer behavior, and optimize advertising targeting.
-Amazon's technology prowess allows it to extend its dominance in e-commerce by using AI to better predict consumer buying patterns.
+Communication companies like Meta Platforms and Alphabet are using generative Al in efforts to improve their customers' user experience, better predict consumer behavior, and optimize advertising targeting.
+Amazon's technology prowess allows it to extend its dominance in e-commerce by using Al to better predict consumer buying patterns.